dex4er/Thrall/README.md

 Perl on Windows 8 works correctly.
 Also Cygwin version seems to be correct.

-See [https://rt.perl.org/rt3/Public/Bug/Display.html?id=119003](https://rt.perl.org/rt3/Public/Bug/Display.html?id=119003) for more informations about this issue.
+See [https://rt.perl.org/rt3/Public/Bug/Display.html?id=119003](https://rt.perl.org/rt3/Public/Bug/Display.html?id=119003) for more information about this issue.

 See ["BUGS AND LIMITATIONS" in threads](https://metacpan.org/pod/threads#BUGS-AND-LIMITATIONS) and ["Thread-Safety of System Libraries" in perlthrtut](https://metacpan.org/pod/perlthrtut#Thread-Safety-of-System-Libraries) to read about limitations for PSGI applications started with Thrall and check if you encountered a known problem.

-Especially, PSGI applications should avoid: changing current working directory, catching signals, staring new processes.
+Especially, PSGI applications should avoid: changing current working directory, catching signals, starting new processes.
 Environment variables might (Linux, Unix) or might not (Windows) be shared between threads.

 # BUGS